isaacjtullis/takehome-challenge/README.md

 ## If "I had more time" list:
 - Caching for treasury data (a quick win would be to save the data in the db and we could do a look up vs calling the public api to get this data.)
 This would immediately speed up the data on hard refresh and limit api calls.
 We are using react-query to cache data on the FE but this doesn't persist on hard refresh.
 - Limited test coverage.
 I would bump up test coverage for the FE and BE.
 - Add authentication.
 Right now, anyone can post orders.
-Adding auth would let us track who’s doing what.
+Adding auth would let us track who's doing what.
 - API calls.
 I'm utalizing a free API given by the U.S. Department of the Treasury.
 I went with this as it was free and open to the public (did not require an API key).
 But I'd explore more reliable or commercial data sources for production use.
 - Harden the backend.
 Our error handling is pretty limited.
 This coudld be expanded to look for edge cases, retries, and improve logging.